Constitution of Laos

-The Constitution of Laos specifies the functions and powers of the government of the Lao People's Democratic Republic, and defines the rights and duties of Laotian citizens.
-The constitution was adopted on August 14, 1991, sixteen years after the 1975 establishment of the Republic, a period during which the country functioned without a written constitution or published penal and criminal codes.
-It consists of a Preamble and Articles, and legally establishes a set of authorities that resemble the traditional differentiation among executive, legislative, and judicial branches of government.
+The Constitution of Laos is the communist state constitution of Laos.
+It specifies the functions and powers of the systems of state organs of the Lao People's Democratic Republic, and defines the rights and duties of citizens.
+The constitution was adopted on August 14, 1991, 16 years after the 1975 establishment of the Republic, a period during which the country functioned without a written constitution or published penal and criminal codes.
+The 1991 Constitution consisted of a Preamble and 80 Articles, and it legally established a set of authorities that resemble the traditional differentiation among executive, legislative, and judicial branches of government.
+Since the ratification of the 1991 Constitution, it has been amended three subsequent times in 2003, 2015 and 2025.
+The most recent series of amendments to the constitution were ratified on March 10th, 2025.

-The 1991 constitution is Laos' third.
-Its first was adopted in 1945 under the Lao Issara (Free Laos) government.
-Its second — a French-written monarchical constitution — was adopted in 1947, revised in 1957, and abrogated in 1975.

-Previous constitutions
+Previous constitution

-Laos' first constitution was drafted and adopted by the Lao Issara (Free Laos) government on October 12, 1945, containing 41 articles, with many of its articles inspired by the June 1932 provisional constitution of Thailand.
-After the Lao Issara government was deposed by the French and the monarchy restored in 1946, the restored royal government (with the support of France) adopted a new French-written monarchical constitution, promulgated on May 11, 1947 and declared it to be an independent state within the French Union.
-The revised constitution of May 11, 1957 omitted reference to the French Union, though close educational, health and technical ties with the former colonial power persisted.
-The 1957 document was abrogated on December 3, 1975, when a communist People's Republic was proclaimed.
+Laos' first constitution was drafted and adopted by the Lao Issara (Free Laos) government on October 12, 1945, containing 41 articles, with some of its articles inspired by the June 1932 provisional constitution of Thailand.